-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) The pediatric radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time, ABR- or AOBR-certified pediatric radiologist. ^(Core) II.C.
-Program Coordinator II.C.1.
+- II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
+(Core) - II.B.4.b)

+The musculoskeletal radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time radiologist specializing in musculoskeletal radiology.
+(Core) - II.C.
+Program Coordinator - II.C.1.
 There must be a program coordinator.
-(Core) II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: ^(Core)
+(Core) - II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: (Core)